prijatelj/dots/README.md

 ## Dots

 Arch linux dot files for custom configuration and ricing.

+### Install

+To install, simply use `git clone <repo> ~`.
+Be sure there are no existing files that overlap with those in the repo, otherwise ensure you have backups of the files before cloning.

 ### TODO

 - Get zsh
     + replace all bash things with zsh things while ensuring able to use bash.
     + zsh meant for interacting in terminal.